shadownater/personalWebsite/README.md

 #### Loading Data into the Database
 The site uses fixtures, so add them appropriately into art_fixture_heroku.json file.
+Ignore the art_fixture and code_fixture files unless doing something explicitly for local server purposes.

 The command to load them into the local db is `manage.py loaddata theactualsite/fixtures/art_fixture_heroku`